Donate to Simon, Miriam and Sienna

 Sent from Gateway Church, York

-Simon and Miriam are serving Antananarivo, Madagascar, after having studied Biblical and Intercultural Studies at All Nations Christian College.
+Simon and Miriam are serving Antananarivo, Madagascar, after working for one year with AIM Borderless in the East Midlands reaching African Muslims with the Good News.
 Before this, Simon was a secondary school teacher, and Miriam was a nurse.

-Could you partner with Simon and Miriam in this work?
+Could you partner with Simon and Miriam in their work?

 Latest Prayer News